Dragon Blade: Wrath of Fire: Plot

-After learning of this, Dal returns to the village, finding it burning.
-Angered and empowered, he approaches the monsters and proceeds to kill them.
-Eventually, he finds his dying fiancé, who shares her last words with him.
-Saddened by her death, he wanders into the area where the main leaders of the attack are residing.
+Upon awakening from one such dream, Dal is greeted by his fiance, Seri, who dismisses his dreams as the result of stress regarding their upcoming wedding.
+Suddenly, the village falls under attack by monsters.
+After instructing Seri to run and hide, Dal is drawn to a large stone by Valthorian, where he is teleported to a cave containing the hilt of the Dragin Blade.
+Dal returns to the village, finding it burning; angered and empowered, he fights off the monsters, but finds a mortally wounded Seri, who dies in his arms.
+Saddened by her death, he wanders into the centre of the village, where he encounters the leaders of the attacking monsters.
 As it turns out, they had been searching for the Dragon Blade, which Dal now wields.
-Dal kills them, spends the rest of the day burying the dead.
+Dal kills them, spending the rest of the day burying the dead.
 With everyone from his village gone, he sets out with the Dragon Blade, the piece containing Valthorian's mind, to slay the ones that destroyed his home and his love.